-- 12. [text redacted]. - 13.
+- 12. It may be possible to accelerate delivery of the A21 Tonbridge to Pembery dualling scheme either late in the SR10 period or early in SR14. - 13.
 Strategic road access, particularly the proposed dualling of A21 Tonbridge-Pembury, is important but addresses a different and complementary transport need for the Bexhill-Hastings area.
 On their own, strategic improvements to the A21 would not be sufficient to open up development in North East Bexhill.